daeuniverse/daed/docs/getting-started.md

 ### Advanced use case (Dev ONLY)

+> **Warning**: If you do NOT plan to use custom `Graphql` schema, please ignore this part.

-> **Note**: By default, `graphql` type definitions and api bindings are generated automatically on the fly.
+> **Note**: By default, Graphql type definitions and api bindings are generated automatically on the fly.
-> However, if you would like to configure new `schema` for graphql, use environment variable `SCHEMA_PATH` to specify your schema endpoint
+> However, if you would like to configure new `schema` for Graphql, use environment variable `SCHEMA_PATH` to specify your schema endpoint
 > It can be a `url` starts with http(s) pointing to graphql endpoint or a static graphql schema file
 > Optionally, append `-w` or `--watch` at the end of the command to watch upcoming changes